Summary

 Reason

-At Florida Blue we have used Sharepoint as our intranet and training portal.
-To say Sharepoint is under-functioning and clunky for this use is a severe understatement.
-To rectify this, I was tasked to come up with a solution that could be scaled and leveraged by the entire enterprise.
-We have vast amounts of "tribal knowledge" among the employees and gathering that into a single source for employees to access would be a boon for productivity and simple peace of mind.
+At Florida Blue, we have employed Sharepoint as our intranet and training portal.
+To describe Sharepoint as under-functioning and clunky for this purpose would be a considerable understatement.
+To address this issue, I was assigned the task of devising a solution that could be scaled and utilized across the entire enterprise.
+With an abundance of "tribal knowledge" dispersed among employees, consolidating this information into a unified source for easy access was identified as a potential catalyst for increased productivity and peace of mind.

 The users?